-News Center > Entergy Louisiana Puts Plan in Motion to Bring Power Back to Southwest Louisiana
+News Release > Entergy Louisiana Puts Plan in Motion to Bring Power Back to Southwest Louisiana

 Entergy Louisiana Puts Plan in Motion to Bring Power Back to Southwest Louisiana